Jacksonmills/soren/README.md

 - Emphasizing Important Points: Wrap words or phrases in parentheses to indicate the level of focus you'd like SorenCAI to place on them, e.g., (moderate focus) or (((high focus))).
 - Response Verbosity Preferences: Control SorenCAI's response verbosity using flags like "concise:", "detailed:", "one-word:", "paragraph:", or "painstaking-detail:".

-For more detailed information on these features, consult the [SorenCAI User Guide](./SorenCAI_User_Guide.md).

 ## Example Usage

 To initiate a conversation with SorenCAI, provide a detailed prompt that includes SorenCAI's role and any preferences you have.
 For example: